nsubordin81/blog.synapseflux.com/docs/_posts/2023-04-20-functional-modularity-2.md

 If you would like to follow along, all you need is the Scala 3 tools installed on your machine.
 View instructions specific to your OS [here on the scala download page](<https://www.scala-lang.org/download/>).

 While in the first post I recommended using a scala 3 REPL to code these examples, for these I recommend an editor like Visual Studio Code and [scala 3 worksheets](<https://docs.scala-lang.org/scala3/book/tools-worksheets.html>) instead.
-We start working with slightly larger programs in these examples, and it will be easier to write longer procedures out and save them for later instead of submitting to a CLI interpreter.
+We start working with slightly larger programs in these examples, and it will be easier to write longer procedures out and save them for later instead of submitting commands to a CLI interpreter.
 With worksheets we still get the REPL benefit of not having to perform manual compile and run steps each time we want to see intermediate results.

 In our first example, we will move on from lists of single elements to a 2 dimensional list, or list of lists.
 When the members of each list are numeric types, this grid style data structure is often called a "matrix."
 You may know from mathematics or data analysis that matrices can be useful structures to operate on, so this example adds a flavor of applicability to what we've learned so far.
 We can add very little code to what we already did in the first post with lists to start working with matrices.